 Our children are total water babies and will be out swimming, diving and screaming as soon as they’re awake.
 Breakfast eaten as quickly as they possibly can and they’re in!
 And what a pool it is.

-Mornings in Sicily are a lazy and wonderful affair.
+Mornings in Sicily are lazy and wonderful.

 At lunch time we’ve eaten lots that is grown right here, ripe and ready to pick.